open-telemetry/opentelemetry-rust/RELEASING.md

 * Are there any pending pull requests which should be included in the next release?
   * Are they blockers?
 * Are there any unresolved issues which should be resolved before the next release?
+Check the release [blockers milestone](https://github.com/open-telemetry/opentelemetry-rust/milestones) for every release
 * Bring it up at a SIG meeting, this can usually get some of these questions answered sooner than later.
 It will also help establish a person to perform the release.
 Ideally this can be someone different each time to ensure that the process is documented.